 And if it’s a Jumbo VA loan being applied for, which are all VA loans over $417,001, then at least 2 months of cash reserves are required.
 Additionally if the veteran owns other property, three months of reserves are required for each rental property owned that is not secured by a VA loan.

 ALLOWABLE TYPES OF ASSETS FOR CASH RESERVES:

 - Checking Account/Saving Account/CDs/Money Market Account.

 - Business accounts (with a letter written by the business’s accountant saying that a withdrawal from this account should not harm the operation of the business).

 - IRA/401(k) Accounts (60% counted towards requirement)

 IRA/401(k) and other retirement accounts:

 Because a 401(k) account is your personal investment, most lenders will allow you to use these assets as proof of reserves.
-However, your lender will likely only count 60% of your account funds, due to the taxes and penalties you will pay if you actually have to withdraw the money early to cover your mortgage payments.
-Using your 401(k) investment as your reserves does not require you to actually make a withdrawal; your lender simply wants to see that it’s there and available, so you’ll be required to furnish current account statements.
+However, your lender will likely only count 60% of your account funds.
+This is due to the taxes and penalties you will pay if you actually have to withdraw the money early to cover your mortgage payments.
+Using your 401(k) investment as your reserves does not require you to actually make a withdrawal.
+Your lender simply wants to see that it’s there and available.
+So you’ll be required to furnish current account statements.
 And you will need to provide documentation on what the terms of withdrawal are to make sure you can get to the money if it were needed in an emergency.